Italy Pet Import Requirements

 Exception: Exports to EU Member States that permit the entry of unvaccinated puppies and kittens.

-Note that many part 1 listed countries will have additional requirements in addition to a resident Pet Passport when returning to the country.
+Note that many part 1 listed countries will have additional requirements in addition to a resident EU Pet Passport when returning to the country.

 Pet owners should consider having serology levels confirmed prior to leaving Italy.
 Even if your pet is not entering an unlisted country, traveling internationally with the results of this test will ensure a smoother customs clearance in your destination country.